data-6-berkeley/su21/syllabus.md

 ### Lab

-There is also one lab section a week, that follows immediately after the Friday lecture.
-In lab, we'll spend the first ~15 minutes going over some demos that are relevant to that week's material.
+There are 2 lab sections a week that follow immediately after the Monday and Wednesday lectures.
+In lab, we’ll spend the first ~15 minutes going over some demos that are relevant to that week’s material.
 While there may be a notebook accompanying this demo (that we will post on the course website), **there is no lab assignment**.
-You'll spend the remaining ~35 minutes working on that week's homework with the help of your peers and course staff.
-The hope is that by participating in lab, you will be able to finish your homework quicker.
+You’ll spend the remaining ~35 minutes working on practice problems pertinent to that week’s homework with the help of your peers and course staff.
+The hope is that by participating and collaborating, you will be able to better understand the concepts and finish your homework quicker.

-**Lab attendance is a part of your grade.**
+### Discussion

+Each Friday, there will be a discussion section.
+In these sections, we will discuss ethical and social issues in computing and data, such as privacy and algorithmic bias.
+To prepare for these discussions, you will need to complete some short prep work assigned each Monday, which usually consist of a few readings.
+Other activities may include guest speakers and content review. **Participation is a part of your grade**.
+Following our group discussions, you will be given time to work on homework with your peers and ask questions from staff members.
+Sometimes, these topics may be difficult to discuss.
+We all come from different backgrounds and experiences, which shape our views.
+That being said, our classroom is a judgment-free space; we ask that everyone keep an open mind, be aware of the space you take, and make space for your peers.

 ### Homeworks